fsaravia/monkey-mailer/README.md

 * `MonkeyMailer::Adapters::MandrilAPI`
 * `MonkeyMailer::Adapters::Smtp`

-Any adapter receives its settings by setting up MonkeyMailer.configuration.adapter_options, check out each loader for specific options
+Any adapter receives its settings by setting up MonkeyMailer.configuration.adapter_options, check out each one for specific options

 ##Dummy loader and adapter
-Test adapter and loader are provided within MonkeyMailer so you can play with them for testing purposes:
+Test adapter and loader are provided within MonkeyMailer so you can play with them:

 * Dummy loader: `MonkeyMailer::Loaders::Dummy` # It generates random emails for adapters to consume
 * Dummy adapter: `MonkeyMailer::Adapters::Dummy` # It just displays the email content on stdout